RobotLocomotion/drake/doc/_pages/jenkins.md

 # Scheduling an On-Demand Build

-There are a number of Jenkins builds that do not normally run pre-merge, but do run post-merge, nightly, or weekly.
+There are a number of Jenkins builds that do not normally run pre-merge, but do run post-merge or nightly.
 These builds include lower-priority platforms (e.g., macOS), and specialized options (e.g., [UndefinedBehaviorSanitizer](https://releases.llvm.org/6.0.0/tools/clang/docs/UndefinedBehaviorSanitizer.html)).
 Members of the RobotLocomotion organization can manually schedule these builds